LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/dialogs-patterns.md

 The first interaction in the Welcome dialog is a Dialog Starter interaction that allows us to match a user’s utterance using patterns or intents.
 Following that is a Text Statement interaction that displays some text ("Hi there!
 Thanks for coming!") to the user.

 Statement interactions (e.g., Text, Image) are for displaying content to the user, without listening for a user response.
 Once the statement is displayed, the conversation flow moves on to whatever is next in the dialog.
-(You can learn more about interactions [here](conversation-builder-interactions-interaction-basics.html).)
+(Learn more about [interactions](conversation-builder-interactions-interaction-basics.html).)

 Let’s see the interactions in action!